 I hope you enjoy this recipe for a very special biscuit which comprises two short, crumbly discs connected with a delightful, fruit spiked creamy icing.
 Think passionfruit, orange, raspberry …

-225g plain flour
+- 225 g plain flour

-2 tsp baking powder
+- 2 tsp baking powder

-60g custard powder
+- 60 g custard powder

-zest of 1 orange OR pulp of 1 passionfruit
+- zest of 1 orange Or pulp of 1 passionfruit

-a little orange juice, if needed
+- a little orange juice if needed

-- Preheat the oven to 165C (fan forced) and line 2 baking trays with baking paper.
+- Preheat the oven to 165C (fan-forced) and line 2 baking trays with baking paper.

-- Using a stand mixer or electric beaters cream the butter, sugar and vanilla until light and fluffy.
+- Using a stand mixer or electric beaters, cream the butter, sugar and vanilla until light and fluffy.

 - Meanwhile, sift together the flour, baking powder and custard powder.

 - Bake for 12 to 15 minutes or until firm and the biscuit can be moved easily on the tray when pushed gently.
-Another way to check is to carefully pick up one of the biscuits to check the bottom side, if it is lightly golden and the biscuit is firm they are ready.
+Another way to check is to carefully pick up one of the biscuits to check the bottom side; if it is lightly golden and the biscuit is firm they are ready.

-- Meanwhile prepare the icing - combine the butter, icing sugar, and orange zest or passionfruit pulp and mix together until light and creamy.
-As this is a small quantity you can do this by hand with a small bowl and a spoon.
+- Meanwhile, prepare the icing - combine the butter, icing sugar, and orange zest or passionfruit pulp and mix together until light and creamy.
+As this is a small quantity, you can do this by hand with a small bowl and a spoon.
 Add a little orange juice if the mixture is too stiff.

 - Pair up the biscuits finding 2 halves that match one another, add a dollop of icing and sandwich the biscuits together using just enough pressure to coax the icing towards the edges.
-Allow to sit on a tray until the icing firms up, then transfer to a airtight container.
+Allow to sit on a tray until the icing firms up, then transfer to an airtight container.